tugraz-isds/spcd3/API.md

 This function returns all records (regardless of whether record is selected or not).
 This function returns an array with all records.
-A data record is identified by its name, for example the name.
+A data record is identified by its label, for example the name.

 - isDimensionNaN